One Piece season 19

 The nineteenth season of the One Piece anime television series was produced by Toei Animation, and directed by Toshinori Fukuzawa.
 The season began broadcasting in Japan on Fuji Television on April 9, 2017.
 Like the rest of the series, it follows the adventures of Monkey D. Luffy and his Straw Hat Pirates.
-The season contains two story arcs.

-The first story arc, called "Whole Cake Island", adapts material from the rest of the 82nd volume to the beginning of the 90th volume of the manga by Eiichiro Oda.
+The "Whole Cake Island" story arc adapts material from the rest of the 82nd volume to the beginning of the 90th volume of the manga by Eiichiro Oda.
 It deals with Luffy and his small team rescuing Sanji from his arranged marriage to finalize a political alliance between his own family, the Vinsmokes, and Big Mom's family.

-The second story arc, called "Reverie" and alternatively "Levely", adapts material from the rest of the 90th volume.
-It deals with the royals from across the globe gathering for the Reverie, a seven-day conference to discuss matters that could affect the world.
+An epilogue shows the "Reverie" (or alternatively, "Levely"), a meeting between the royals from across the globe to discuss matters that could affect the world.

 Three pieces of theme music are used for this season.
 The opening themes are "We Can" (ウィーキャン!), performed by Kishidan and Hiroshi Kitadani from episodes 783 to 806, "Hope", performed by Namie Amuro from her album, "Finally", which was credited from episodes 807 to 855, and "Super Powers", performed by V6 from episodes 856 to 891.